- This event has passed.

 - Submissions must be consistent with LACE’s tradition of supporting experimental projects.

-- Visuals are optional but encouraged; include PDFs or web links.
+- Visuals are optional but encouraged; include images or embed web links in your final application.

 - Proposals are limited to a maximum one-page description.